evolbioinfo/gotree/docs/commands/compare.md

 Available Commands:
-  edges       Compare edges of a reference tree with another tree tips        Print diff between tip names of two trees trees       Compare a reference tree with a set of trees
+  edges       Compare edges of a reference tree with another tree neighborhood Compare tip neighborhoods of a reference tree to a compared tree tips        Print diff between tip names of two trees trees       Compare a reference tree with a set of trees